Last updated on 2023-03-03

 Now, let’s say you use Tastyworks and you want to track the pnl of your advanced options strategies like a butterfly or simpler spreads.
-Tastyworks won’t disclose what options strategy you used and as you can see in the image below, it’s hard to spot your butterfly trade.
+Tastyworks won’t disclose what options strategy you used.
 In this case, import your trades as you normally would.
 Then, go to your trades page, click manage trades, select “Attach an options strategy to multiple trades”, select all your related trades, hit apply and it will ask you to name your strategy.
-Type butterfly.
+Choose the strategy.
 Now your options trade is properly categorized and identified and you can run reports based on these tags to find out if your strategies are working.